clintmadeit/Clint-Tools/README.md

 # Licensing

 Clint-Tools is a professional music production software: you cannot redistribute it and/or modify it whatsoever.
-You can however suggest improvements to the authorized personnel for implementation.
+You can, however, suggest improvements to the authorized personnel for implementation.

 This program is an ALX school project and is intended to grow and be commercialized in the near future.
 It is there prohibited from modifying it for own personal use or personalization.
-One can however request collaboration and be part of the final product as a share-holder.
+One can, however, request collaboration and be part of the final product as a share-holder.

 For details on the GNU General Public License, see [the license](LICENSE).